Just this side of heaven is a place called Rainbow Bridge.

 When Should I Get Another Pet?

 You may be tempted to rush right out and get another pet just like the one you lost.
-However, it might be better to mourn your old pet and wait until you're more emotionally ready.
-You'll also need to be careful of expecting the new pet to be the exact same as the older, which can lead to disappointment and frustration.
+However, it might be better to mourn your old pet and wait until you’re more emotionally ready.
+You’ll also need to be careful of expecting the new pet to be the exact same as the older pet; this can lead to disappointment and frustration.

 Children may feel it's disloyal to love a new pet, especially if what they really want is the old pet back.
 In most cases, it is better to get a pet that is different from your old one, to avoid making comparisons, but you will know what you and your family can handle.